 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Headache article more useful, or one of our other health articles.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-This article represents an overview of primary and secondary headache types as defined by the International Headache Society.
-Further details on the epidemiology, presentation and management of each type is covered, where indicated, by linked articles.
+This article represents an overview of primary and secondary headache types as defined by the International Headache Society (IHS).
+Further details on the epidemiology, presentation and management of each type are covered, where indicated, by linked articles.

 Tension-type headache (TTH)

 - These are the most common type of headaches.
 Estimated lifetime prevalence of episodic TTH has not been clearly measured.
-Figures of 30% to 78% are widely quoted but there are no published studies which support these numbers.
+Figures of 30-78% are widely quoted but there are no published studies which support these numbers.